GabyGold67/ButtonToSwitch_ESP32/README.md

 ---
 ---
 # **TgglLtchMPBttn class**
 The **Toggle switch**  keeps the ON state since the moment the signal is stable (debouncing + Delay process), and keeps the ON state after the push button is released and until it is pressed once again.
-So this simulates a simple On-Off switch like the ones used to turn on/off a room light.
-One of the best things about the software simulated switch is that any amount of switches might be set up in a parallel configuration, so that an unlimited number of entrances or easy accessible points can each have a switch to turn on/off the same resource.
+So this simulates a simple On-Off switch like the ones used to turn on/off a room light, or any electronic device.
+There's a lot of advantages in software simulated switches: any amount of switches might be set up in a parallel configuration, so that an unlimited number of entrances or easy accessible points can each have a switch to turn on/off the same resource, the switch might be temporarily disabled, either keeping the On State or the Off State, and some more.

 ## **Added or Modifyed Methods for LtchMPBttn class**
 |Method | Parameters|